The Artemis program: humanity's return to the Moon

 Artemis II: the first crewed mission around the Moon in half a century

 CSA astronaut Jeremy Hansen will be part of Artemis II, the first crewed mission to the Moon since .
-This historic mission, planned to launch no earlier than , will make Canada the second country to have an astronaut fly around the Moon.
+This historic mission, planned to launch in , will make Canada the second country to have an astronaut fly around the Moon.

 Astronauts aboard Orion for Artemis II will experience their own "Apollo 8 moment" as they see the full globe of Earth from afar, as a backdrop to the Moon.